ocaml/dune/doc/caching.rst

 While default mode of operation of the cache is to speedup build times by not re-running some rules, it can also be used to check build reproducibility.
-If `(cache-check-probability FLOAT)` is specified in the configuration file, in case of a cache hit dune will rerun the rule anyway with the given probability and compare the resulting files against a potential cache hit.
+If `(cache-check-probability FLOAT)` or `--cache-check-probability=FLOAT` is specified either respectively in the configuration file or the command line, in case of a cache hit dune will rerun the rule anyway with the given probability and compare the resulting files against a potential cache hit.
 If the files differ, the rule is not reproducible and a warning will be emitted.

 Daemon-less mode